-Green Hairstreak at Crossness Nature reserve on Erith Marshes .
-April 2015.
+Green Hairstreak on Erith Southern Marsh.
+13th May 2016.
 (Mike Robinson)

 Purple Hairstreak (Quercusia quercus) - Probably overlooked because adults fly and chase each other around the canopies of Oak trees, usually late on sunny afternoons.
 It had long been known they were at Bursted Woods and Lesnes Abbey Woods, but a targeted check of other sites with mature Oaks has shown they can be found almost anywhere where a few such trees occur.
 My recent records include Franks Park, Barnehurst Golf Course, Grasmere Road allotment site, Hall Place North, by the Shuttle at Beth's bridge, Bexley Park Wood and Danson Park.
 The best places to see them in numbers are the eastern section of Martens Grove, and the north end of the glade at The Warren where they come fairly close to the ground late on sunny afternoons.